REV23Docs/rev23-desktop-docs/docs/hardware/signature-pad.md

 ### Wacom STU Display (Slideshow)

 The Wacom STU Display application is an optional download that allows you to run a slideshow of images on the STU Tablet while not in signing mode.

+ - [**Download STU Display**](http://gsdt.wacom.eu/download/Wacom-STU-Display.xml)

+After installing, you'll find a new **Wacom STU Display** applet in your Windows Control Panel.
+Click the tab matching your model number to configure the slideshow and see the path of where to put your images.

 Technical support for this application is not provided by REV23.
- Download:

- - [**Download STU Display**](http://gsdt.wacom.eu/download/Wacom-STU-Display.xml)

 ## ePad-ink